AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Implementation.rst

 where ``time`` can either be `AmrOldTime` or `AmrNewTime`.
 Also available at any point during the simulation is the `LevelDataReact` which contains the species chemical source terms.
-A single version of the container is avaible on each level and can be accessed
+A single version of the container is available on each level and can be accessed
 using: ::

     auto ldataR_p = getLevelDataReactPtr(lev);